a740g/ANSI-Print-64/README.md

 Sub ClearANSICanvasArea (l As Long, t As Long, r As Long, b As Long)
 ```

+## FAQ

+What can I do with this?

+- Anything you want!
+Use it in games, demos or for writing pretty text mode user interfaces and output.

+Can you implment feature x / y?

+- With the limited time I have between my day job, home and family, there is only so much I can do.
+I do maintain a list of TODO (see below).
+However, those do not have any set deadlines.
+If you need something implemented, submit a GitHub issue about it or do it yourself and submit a PR.

+I found a bug.
+How can I help?

+- Let me know using GitHub issues or fix it yourself and submit a PR!

+Can this be used in a game / demo?

+- Absolutely.
+The demo code included in a good example.

+## NOTES

+- This requires the latest version of [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe)
+- The renderer is designed for QB64's 32BPP graphics Window.
+Legacy `SCREEN`s will not work
+- This is WIP.
+So, expect things to change and break.
+There are some bugs and quirks that needs to be worked out
+- When you clone a repository that contains submodules, the submodules are not automatically cloned by default
+- You will need to use the `git submodule update --init --recursive` to initialize, fetch and checkout git submodules

 ## BIBLIOGRAPHY

 - [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) by Christian Petersen